iamdudeman/NodeBlues/README.md

     database.set('test', value);

-    // NOTE: Only needed if you want ot persist data database.save();
+    // NOTE: Only needed if you want to persist data after restarting the server database.save();

+    // NOTE: Add a cookie if desired requestData.cookieJar.set('testCookie', 'testValue');

     respondWith(200);
 });